 Certain retail locations of the Company are owned by related parties and leased from the related parties.
-The corporate office was owned by a related party before it was sold to a non-related party on July 29, 2012.
-Rent paid to the related parties was \$1,117, \$1,094, and \$1,567 for the years ended December 31, 2014, 2013, and 2012, respectively, and are included with occupancy expenses on the consolidated statements of operations for the respective periods.
+Rent paid to the related parties was \$1,247, \$1,220, and \$1,179 for the years ended December 31, 2015, 2014, and 2013, respectively, and are included with occupancy expenses on the consolidated statements of operations for the respective periods.